Caring For Clients Since 1958

 You may submit a written request to the plan administrator for a copy of the SPD if you do not already have one.
 You should keep a record of all communications you have with the plan administrator.

-Although SPDs are important, employees must look to the underlying insurance plan or policy itself.
+Although SPDs are important, employees must always look to the underlying insurance plan or policy itself.
 If there is a conflict between the SPD and the plan or policy, it is the plan or policy which will control.

 If I make a claim, who decides if I am disabled?